 A college's ethnic diversity is indicated by the student body's equal inclusion of students from different backgrounds .
 Students at St. Catharine are mostly White with a smaller Black population.
 The school has low racial diversity.
-27% percent of students are minorities or students of color.
+27% percent of students are minorities or people of color (BIPOC).
 The ethnic breakdown is detailed in the following table.

 |Race||Percent of Students|